Improved Approximation Algorithms for Orthogonally Constrained Problems Using Semidefinite Optimization: Introduction

-{\blue In this paper, inspired by the Goemans-Williamson algorithm for BQO, we develop a relax-then-round strategy with a multiplicative-factor performance guarantee for Problem \eqref{prob:orthogonallyconstrained}.
-To our knowledge, our algorithm is the first rounding mechanism with an approximation guarantee for this problem.
-Then, we extend our semidefinite relaxations and rounding mechanism to rank-constrained problems of the form \eqref{prob:lowrankquadratic}.
-Regarding our semidefinite relaxations, unlike prior work \citep[e.g.,][]{kim2021convexification, bertsimas2021new,li2024partial} they do not require the presence of a spectral term in the objective of \eqref{prob:lowrankquadratic} (i.e., a term that only depends on the singular values of $\bm{X}$) and are thus more broadly applicable, for instance to unregularized matrix completion. }
+In this paper, inspired by the Goemans--Williamson algorithm for BQO, we develop a relax-then-round strategy with a {$1/3$}-approximation ratio for Problem \eqref{prob:orthogonallyconstrained}.

-\subsection{\blue Related Work}
+\subsection{Related Work}

-{\blue \citet{burer2023strengthened} develop a hierarchy of semidefinite relaxations for Problem \eqref{prob:orthogonallyconstrained}.
-To evaluate the tightness of their relaxations numerically, they apply several `feasible rounding procedures' to generate feasible solutions, but do not provide any theoretical performance guarantee for these heuristics.
-In contrast, we develop a randomized rounding procedure and show it achieves a multiplicative factor guarantee, which is independent of the ambient dimension $n$ and only decreases as $1/\log m$.} {\blue As a non-convex quadratic optimization problem,} Problem \eqref{prob:orthogonallyconstrained} can be solved to provable optimality via global solvers such as \verb|Gurobi| or \verb|BARON|, or custom branch-and-bound schemes \citep{bertsimas2023optimal}.
-However, the scalability of these global solvers is currently limited by the size of computer chips.
+Our work is most closely related to \citet{burer2023strengthened}, who develop a hierarchy of semidefinite relaxations for Problem~\eqref{prob:orthogonallyconstrained}.
+To numerically evaluate the tightness of their relaxations, they apply several `feasible rounding procedures' but do not provide any theoretical approximation ratios.
+In contrast, we develop a randomized rounding procedure and show that it achieves a multiplicative factor guarantee, which is independent of {both} the ambient dimension $n$ and {the number of vectors $m$}.
+As a non-convex quadratic optimization problem, Problem~\eqref{prob:orthogonallyconstrained} can also be solved to optimality via global solvers such as \verb|Gurobi| or \verb|BARON|.
+However, the scalability of these global solvers is currently limited.

-\paragraph{Special Cases:} {\blue A larger body of work considers a special case of Problem \eqref{prob:orthogonallyconstrained}, where the matrix $\bm{A}$ is block-diagonal, namely $\bm{A}^{(i,j)}= \bm{0}$ if $i \neq j$.
+\subparagraph{Special Cases} A larger body of work considers a special case of Problem \eqref{prob:orthogonallyconstrained}, where the matrix $\bm{A}$ is block-diagonal, namely $\bm{A}^{(i,j)}= \bm{0}$ if $i \neq j$.
 In this case, Problem \eqref{prob:orthogonallyconstrained} reduces to